Support for Adoptive Parents and Adoptees

 There are many challenges and difficulties that both adoptive parents and adopted children will have to overcome.
 These include psychological and behavioral issues, grief/loss (of a familiar place and people), potential health problems, adjusting to being a parent or being parented, and sometimes even language barriers.

-Single people and couples might find themselves dealing with a lot of stress waiting for “the match” or following the progress of a pregnancy that may or may not end in adoption.
+Single individuals and couples might find themselves dealing with a lot of stress waiting for “the match” or following the progress of a pregnancy that may or may not end in adoption.
 There may be issues of parenting, attachment, or dealing with family members and friends.
 Finding professional help before, during, and after the adoption will significantly enhance the support network you need to create a nurturing family environment.

 At times, future adoptive parents will have to make decisions on the spot while they are traveling.